sebe324/Digit-Guesser/README.md

   - Output section ✔️
   - Progress bars ✔️
 - Neural Network 🛠️
-  - Calculating all the weights, values and biases 🛠️
+  - Calculating all the weights, values and biases ✔️
   - Setting random values to each weight ✔️
-  - Loading learning data from images 🛠️
+  - Loading data from binary training files ✔️
+  - Created batches of 100 images for learning ✔️
   - Loading and saving weights to a csv file ✔️
   - Network learning :x:
 - Misc 🛠️